-Estimates of future years.
+Estimates of financial aggregates for future years.
 These assume that there will be no significant change in government policy and are designed to provide a longer-term perspective to the budget process.

-Full time equivalent (FTE) One FTE is equivalent to one person working full time for one financial year.
+Full time equivalent (FTE) One FTE staff member is the same as one person working full time for one financial year.